veyon/docs/admin/reference.rst

 A feature can be moved from one list to the other by marking and confirming the respective button with the arrow keys.
 A double-click has the same effect on a feature.

+.. _RefAuthenticationKeys:

 Authentication keys
 -------------------

+.. _RefKeyFileDirectories:

 Key file directories
 ++++++++++++++++++++

-.. _BaseDirectories:

 Placeholder variables should be used for both base directories.
-A detailed description of possible values can be found in the :ref:`configuration reference` in section :ref:`placeholder variables`.
+A detailed description of possible values can be found in the :ref:`ConfigurationReference` in section :ref:`RefPlaceholderVariables`.
 Under Windows `UNC paths <https://de.wikipedia.org/wiki/Uniform_Naming_Convention>` _ can be used instead of absolute paths.

 :index:`Base directory` of the public key file
 	The keyfile-assistant places the role specific public key files in this directory after the keys have been generated or imported.
 On top of that the Veyon Service loads the respective public key file for authentication purposes from this directory.